 Some universities are harder to get into than others.
 But which ones ask for the highest marks?
-Sorted by UCAS points, the Complete University Guide's 2016 league table can give you an idea of which institutions need which results.
+Sorted by UCAS points, the Complete University Guide's 2019 league table can give you an idea of which institutions need which results.
 Lancaster University is ranked 8th in the UK at the moment, with entry requirements much lower than competing universities, something to keep in mind!

 The entry requirements are measured in UCAS points.
 While A-levels will make up the majority of an applicant’s UCAS points in most cases, there are other ways to boost your score.
 BTECs, music exams and diplomas are among the many different qualifications which can contribute to a UCAS score.
 So if you're a bit short, try thinking outside of traditional exams to boost your score.